Expressing UX Concepts Visually

 A Complex Speech-Bubble Persona

-The idea for the speech-bubble persona shown in Figure 4 was to give Jamie more personality and, thus, create more empathy for him in stakeholders.
+The idea for the speech-bubble persona shown in Figure 4 was to give Lucas more personality and, thus, create more empathy for him in stakeholders.
 I used speech bubbles to enable my persona to speak for itself.
-This persona reveals important information about Jamie, including his world view, what he is and isn’t looking for, his most recent and next experiences, what motivates and demotivates him.
+This persona reveals important information about Lucas, including his world view, what he is and isn’t looking for, his most recent and next experiences, what motivates and demotivates him.

 A Commented Sitemap